Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/00. The Gigster Project/README.md

 Pick two of any of the following options or add your own features.

-1. A SQL database
 1. An interactive map
-1. Simple search
+1. Simple search & Pagination
 1. A paywall
 1. Websockets
-1. Pagination
 1. Uploading to AWS S3
 1. Utilize an external API